Cogar History, Family Crest & Coats of Arms

-Where did the Welsh Cogar family come from?
-What is the Welsh Cogar family crest and coat of arms?
-When did the Cogar family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Cogar family history?Celtic in origin, the name Cogar came from the rugged landscape of Wales.
+Celtic in origin, the name Cogar came from the rugged landscape of Wales.
 The name's origins go back to a time when the Cogar family lived in the parish of Cogan, which is in the diocese of Llandaff in the county of Glamorgan.
-The surname Cogar belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The name literally means "a cup or bowl" and probably meant "dweller in a bowl-shaped valley."

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Cogar have included Cogan, Cogen, Coogan, Coogen, Coogin, Coggan, Coggen, Coggin, Coggins, Gogan, Goggin and many more.

 Some of the Cogar family moved to Ireland, but this topic is not covered in this excerpt.
-Another 179 words(13 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
 A look at the immigration and passenger lists has shown a number of people bearing the name Cogar: